Coronavirus: taking care of your mental wellbeing

 Look after your wellbeing while staying at home

-We should all be staying at home as much as possible to protect the NHS and save lives.
+From 5 November we should all be staying at home as much as possible to protect the NHS and save lives.

 It's important to look after your physical and mental health during these challenging times and continue with your usual self-care routines.